SAP-archive/fsm-extension-installer-kyma/README.md

    c.
 Select **Extension Catalog API**.
 Then save it.

+   **Important**: Note down the application name as you will need it in step 5.

 3. Create service instance for **Application** that you have created in Kyma.

    a.
 Navigate to the namespace that you created in step 1.